 FORCE INDEXwith your queries to force the use of a particular index, or set the

 max_seeks_for_keysystem variable to ensure that MySQL prefers index lookups over table scans.
-See Section 5.1.4, “Server System Variables”, and Section B.5.6, “Optimizer-Related Issues”.
+See Section B.4.5, “Optimizer-Related Issues”.

 ANALYZE TABLEis run on the same table followed by a second

 ANALYZE TABLEoperation is blocked until the statements or transactions are completed.
 This behavior occurs because